alu454/BlocklySpot/design.md

 This should request for Spot's unique serial number, nickname, robot type, software version, and install date.
 This should be used for confirming the syntax of how the program should compile.

 `python3 -m bosdyn.client 192.168.80.3 id`

+## Move Left
+**Description** This should move the dog left, this will be done by calling upon the Spot's API to move the arms/legs at the proper velocity/range.

+## Move Right
+**Description** This should move the dog right this will be done by calling upon the Spot's API to move the arms/legs at the proper velocity/range.

+## Move Up
+**Description** This should move the dog up this will be done by calling upon the Spot's API to move the arms/legs at the proper velocity/range.

+## Move Down
+**Description** This should move the dog down this will be done by calling upon the Spot's API to move the arms/legs at the proper velocity/range.